Here we’re going to talk you through some of the key tips and tricks you need to learn to make the most of your new Huawei Mate 10/Mate 10 Pro.

 17. Use Fingerprint to turn on and unlock the lock screen

 No “double tap to wake”?
 No problem.
 You can use Fingerprint to turn on and unlock the lock screen at the same time.
-Go to your device’s Settings > Fingerprint ID > Fingerprint management to enrol your fingerprint.
+Go to your device’s Settings > Security & Privacy > Fingerprint management to enrol your fingerprint.

 19. Display an app’s App Info screen quickly